evgfitil/api_yamdb/README.md

 The YaMDb project collects user feedback on the works.
 Works are divided into categories: "Books", "Films", "Music".

+All available endpoints and API specifications here https://yamdb.ea4ws.tk/redoc/

+You can try most of the functionality use endpoints on this demo site https://yamdb.ea4ws.tk/ or testing it locally.

 ### Developing and testing locally (Quick Start)

 If You want to test API locally: